Chest for Geoffrey Payne. Carved 1916.

 He married (Florence) Gladys Hawker in 1921 and moved into a historic home in Byron Street where Nellie carved their initials and wedding year into the mantlepiece panelling.
 She also carved a bookcase/cupboard for this room.

 Geoffrey died in 1966, aged 76.
-His dower chest is very much treasured by his son, Charles.
+His dower chest was very much treasured by his son, Charles, who sadly passed away in 2021.